Maxfield-Chen/functional-software-design/learning-path.md

   [] Write some code using <|>, empty, some, many, mzero, mplus [] Study Alternative / MonadPlus Laws

-[-] Write your own monad instance for a type that combines the effects of State and Either
+[x] Write your own monad instance for a type that combines the effects of State and Either

-Learn about newtypes
+[x] Learn about newtypes

 Learn about the 'safe constructor' paradigm

-Understand what a 'partial function' is
+[x] Understand what a 'partial function' is

-Learn about module imports/exports
+[x] Learn about module imports/exports

-Learn either stack or cabal
+[x] Learn either stack or cabal

+Learn about hpack

-Make a project, install some dependencies
+[x] Make a project, install some dependencies

-Install some global haskell tools or packages on your system
+[x] Install some global haskell tools or packages on your system

 Learn how to use monad transformers so that you never have to roll your own ever again